nmarasu/sentimentanalysis/README.md

 # Multiclass Sentiment analysis using Reddit WallStreetBets Posts dataset

-I used to dataset Reddit WallStreetBets Posts from https://www.kaggle.com/gpreda/reddit-wallstreetsbets-posts for multiclass sentiment analysis.
+I used the dataset Reddit WallStreetBets Posts from https://www.kaggle.com/gpreda/reddit-wallstreetsbets-posts for multiclass sentiment analysis.
 This original dataset do not have any sentiment labels.
 It has a body and text columns.
 In this exercise considered only the body column and labeled using NLTK sentiment analyzer as POSITIVE, NEUTRAL, and NEGATIVE.
 Then, practiced using following models.
-Also provided each models test dataset accuracy and found that BERT model performed better than
+Also provided each models test dataset accuracy and found that BERT model performed better than the other models.

 1. LSTM model - 90% accuracy
 2. BiLSTM - 87%